Murder of Rachael Runyan: Investigation

 Immediately upon learning of Rachael's abduction, the Sunset Police Department set up roadblocks in and around the city.
 This tactic failed to help police apprehend the suspect or to recover Rachael.
 In the hours following her abduction, a task force consisting of ten law enforcement investigators was formed to investigate the child's disappearance.
 These investigators were recruited from several Utah counties and supervised by Sheriff Brant Johnston.

-Both Justin Runyan, and a 10-year-old child who had also been approached by the man at the playground, described him to investigators as being a light-complexioned African-American, aged between 30 and 35 years old, 6 ft tall, with a medium build, an afro-style haircut and a handlebar mustache.
+Both Justin Runyan and a 10-year-old kid who had also been approached by the man at the playground, described him to investigators as being a light-complexioned African-American, aged between 30 and 35 years old, 6 ft tall with a medium build, an afro-style haircut, and a handlebar mustache.
 He drove an older model four-door dark-blue car with wood-grain stripes along the sides.
 The man had been at Mitchell Park, talking to various children and drinking coffee for a minimum of 15 minutes before abducting Rachael.
 Investigators also discovered this individual had played with the three Runyan children for several minutes before they had accompanied him partway to his vehicle.

 Although eyewitness memory enabled police to obtain an accurate physical description of the child's abductor from which they were able to construct a detailed composite drawing, the only witnesses to Rachael's abduction had been the three children.
 No CCTV had captured her abduction from the school grounds.
 As such, beyond police and media appeals, subsequent law enforcement efforts were effectively limited to procedures like forensic searches of the crime scene and house-to-house inquiries in the hours and days after the event.

 Public appeals for information about Rachael's disappearance did lead to investigators receiving multiple leads both in relation to the whereabouts of the child and the possible identity of her abductor.
 Although all leads were vigorously pursued they ultimately proved fruitless.